These days content is produced around the clock, en masse for thousands and thousands of websites.

 How is this possible?
 And more importantly, how do you keep up?
 How do you make sure your website/blog has a chance to be seen and heard?
 Well, we’re here to show you how.
 Step 1 is to become familiar with the different types of content you should include in your marketing strategy.
 Step 2 is to create an effective blog content calendar.

-Step 1: The 6 types of content you should be including in your marketing strategy
+Step 1: The 6 types of content you should be including in your content strategy

 As WireBuzz says, “Video is the trump card in the hand of the search engine optimizer.
 Search engines are looking for signs that your content is engaging to determine if it is worth a high ranking.
 And nothing boosts engagement like video.”

 Including video content on your website builds more trust and credibility with your potential clients.
 Research has shown that users who watch a video are more likely to purchase your products, as video content is far more persuasive.
 Not only this, but users engage more with video content and are more likely to share them with friends online, thus increasing your reach and exposure.
 Creating video content also allows you to post not only on your website, but also on Youtube, the second biggest search engine in the world.

 Before you create a video, you may want to conduct a short survey with your existing clients to determine what exactly your video should address.
 Here are 11 web-based polling and survey tools that can help you gather information.
 The reason we suggest this is because in order to experience the benefits listed above, your video has to answer any questions your potential clients may have.
 Your survey could ask questions like: what’s stopping you from buying?
 What’s your biggest concern regarding our product?
 Is there anything unclear on our page?
 The answers to these questions will help you eliminate any doubt potential clients may have about your products or services, as well as help you create a great script for your video.
 A good video conveys a strong message, usually in a catchy and concise way, and if it addresses the concerns of your clients – your conversion rates are sure to soar.